briansmith/ring/PORTING.md

 Note that less error-prone APIs are available for BoringSSL-specific code (see below).

+### Memory allocation

+OpenSSL provides wrappers `OPENSSL_malloc` and `OPENSSL_free` over the standard `malloc` and `free`.
+Memory allocated by OpenSSL should be released with `OPENSSL_free`, not the standard `free`.
+However, by default, they are implemented directly using `malloc` and `free`, so code which mixes them up usually works.

+In BoringSSL, these functions maintain additional book-keeping to zero memory on `OPENSSL_free`, so any mixups must be fixed.

 ## Optional BoringSSL-specific simplifications

 BoringSSL makes some changes to OpenSSL which simplify the API but remain